Bloom Positive Behaviour Support

 Ellie is a registered behaviour support practitioner with 20 years of experience in the disability sector.
 She worked as a disability support worker and team leader in supported accommodation and community participation settings while obtaining her qualification as an education support teacher.
 Ellie has taught students with complex physi

 Ellie is a registered behaviour support practitioner with 20 years of experience in the disability sector.
 She worked as a disability support worker and team leader in supported accommodation and community participation settings while obtaining her qualification as an education support teacher.
 Ellie has taught students with complex physical, cognitive, emotional, and behavioural needs at a range of education support schools and centers.
 Her approach to PBS is grounded in the social model of disability, and she works from a systems perspective.
-This involves engaging with clients, families, and support workers to co-design achievable strategies aimed at improving quality of life.
+This involves engaging with clients and their supports to co-design achievable strategies aimed at improving quality of life.

 Some of Ellie's many areas of interest include: